 A fateful event occurred during the early morning hours of September 8, 1991 when the old Ascension Church was destroyed by fire.
 How many faithful had passed through its stone walls with magnificent stained glass windows, each one with a different memory, a christening, going to Sunday School, their wedding or a funeral service of a loved one.
 All gone forever.
 One more time, the parishioners of the Ascension Church being tested, but their faith, courage and dedication came through again and again.
 A temporary church was immediately established in the community center and the call went out for contributions for the new church.
 What follows was a labor of love and devotion to our Christian faith.
 November 23, 1997 was the day of fulfillment for the Ascension Greek Orthodox Church.
 The ceremonies began with the Orthos at 9:30 a.m. followed by the Agiasmos and the formal opening of the new church doors by Archbishop Spyridon.
 For the parishioners of the Ascension Church, the longing for the Byzantine-domed church in their midst was finally satisfied.
 The congregation had built the institution of its dreams, a home that expresses in brick, steel, tile and marble the distinctive language, culture and religion of its members.
 The Ascension Church is an expression of these people’s faith in God and their progress in the larger community of American life.

 In 2012, we celebrated the 15th Anniversary of the construction of our beautiful new church!!
 In addition to our beautiful new church, on the right side of the church, a small shrine of the Nativity of the Theotokos was erected dedicated by the Kambousioun Society of Chios.
 The accomplishment of building the new Ascension Church has not exhausted the vitality of this community.
 Rather these facilities are the center from which the community’s energies emanate for the good of all people, not only of the congregation, but also of all the people in the entire area.
 And as the church parish family continues to grow, a decision was made that our facilities were inadequate for the future and youth of our parish.
 As such, with the dedication of our parishioners, on March 25, 2011, three adjoining properties were purchased for $1,330,000.
 These buildings will be used to expand our parking facilities and community center.
-Again, our community has joined together and almost $700,000 has already been raised to pay down this mortgage.
+Again, our community has joined together and in 7 short years, it was paid off!
 Yet another sign of the devotion and dedication our parishioners have with our church.
 And just as was done in years past, we know our parish family will make our church’s expansion a reality in the near future.

 To our church founders and all those who over the years labored and volunteered their time so our children and grandchildren can have a magnificent place of worship and the perpetuation of the Hellenic heritage, we say, thank you—long live the Ascension Greek Orthodox Church, the home of our Greek Orthodox faith and Greek culture.